leonpagotto/taskly.chat/stories/12-define-collaboration-permissions/Backlog/CON-003-migrated-legacy-task-improve-this-summary.md

 Conduct End-to-End Testing for Project Collaboration Permissions

 ## Acceptance Criteria

-- [ ] (Legacy acceptance criteria embedded in legacy body or to be refined)
+- [ ] A user can successfully add a collaborator with 'read-only' access and verify they cannot edit content
+- [ ] A user can successfully change a collaborator's role from 'read-only' to 'edit' and verify they can now edit content
+- [ ] A user can successfully remove a collaborator and verify they no longer have access to the project
+- [ ] Security checks are validated to ensure unauthorized users cannot bypass permission restrictions
+- [ ] Performance is acceptable when managing multiple collaborators

 ## Implementation Notes
 - Migrated by normalize-tasks script

 Auto-upgraded from legacy placeholder via upgrade-legacy-tasks script.

+Acceptance criteria refined automatically from legacy bullet list.
 ## Progress Log
+- 2025-09-20 Refined acceptance criteria (auto)

 - 2025-09-19 Normalized legacy file
 ## Migration Note
 Upgraded in-place; original legacy body retained below.